spongebob888/sing-sheath/README.md

 The core is at `sing-sword/sing/core`.
 If the directory doesn't exist.
 It will be created and a default sing-box core will be copied.

+Users can add their own sing-box core of any version to core directory.

 ## Profile
 You can select or create a profile by clicking the profile input button.
 By default the created profile will be the same as current profile.